Manufacturer: Samsung Electronics

 So, this is my 4th Samsung phone and this company has come a long way.
 After dealing with the Note7 disaster, I switched to the LG V20 awaiting the next Samsung phone thinking the S7 wasn’t worth it.
 I recently decided to switch back as the Galaxy S8 is around the corner and the S7 Edge is pretty much the exact same as the Note7 without the S-Pen and a smidge smaller.
 The OS is identical and I really missed the fantastic screen and OS experience from Samsung.

 Thankfully, I picked up an S7 Edge after the 7.0 Nougat update and I have to say it is just a beautiful update to the already great 6.0 that the Note7 shipped with.
 The S7 Edge has a 2K screen (2560×1440) with a 12MP rear camera and a 5MP front camera.
 The S7 camera is rated the best phone camera around and you can really see just how fantastic it is.
 The full glass body is sleek and gorgeous and feels great in your hand, and the much-improved fingerprint scanner works great.

 The phone has a Snapdragon 820 SoC which is currently the fastest available for a smartphone and is lightning fast.
-4GB of RAM, 32GB UFS 2.0 memory allows for speedy transfers and writes.
+4GB of RAM, and 32GB UFS 2.0 memory allow for speedy transfers and writes.
 The addition of a micro SD slot is welcome and the Adreno 520 GPU allows you to play the latest and greatest games.
 There’s nothing faster out there right now.
 However, this phone did tend to run very hotly when I did the initial setup.
 It was so hot it made my hand sweat, but after this setup, I have yet to have the phone get that hot again.